-Credit Losses - Available-for-Sale Securities
+Credit Losses - Available-for-Sale Securities and Other

 AFS securities with a fair value that has declined below amortized cost are evaluated to determine how the decline in fair value should be recognized.
-If based on the facts and circumstances related to the specific security, Athene intends to sell a security or it is more likely than not that it would be required to sell a security before the recovery of its amortized cost, any existing allowance for expected credit losses is reversed and the amortized cost of the security is written down to fair value.
-If neither of these conditions exist, the decline in fair value is evaluated to determine whether it has resulted from a credit loss or other factors.
+If Athene determines, based on the facts and circumstances related to the specific security, that Athene intends to sell a security or it is more likely than not that Athene would be required to sell a security before the recovery of its amortized cost, any existing allowance for expected credit losses is reversed and the amortized cost of the security is written down to fair value.
+If neither of these conditions exist, Athene evaluates whether the decline in fair value has resulted from a credit loss or other factors.